Trees, big fans, and deep-rooted plants: How to suck 2 gigatons of carbon from the atmosphere

 Agricultural soil carbon management, or regenerative agriculture

 When farmers adopt “regenerative agriculture” practices such as no-till farming and planting cover crops, it can help farm fields store extra carbon in the soil.
-Some food companies, like General Mills, are now working with suppliers to get these practices adopted on a wider scale.
+Some food companies, such as General Mills, are now working with suppliers to get these practices adopted on a wider scale.
 In some cases, farmers can sell carbon credits when they’ve proven how much CO2 they’ve helped capture.
 Because research in this area is still new, it still isn’t clear how much efficacy may vary in different regions, but the report calculates that if 10 million acres of farmland adopted this type of management, it could potentially store 100-200 megatons of CO2 a year by 2050.

 Carbon mineralization